CERTCC/CERT-Guide-to-CVD/docs/topics/roles/deployer.md

 In environments with efficient automated deployment and rollback capabilities, it may not be as necessary to test as heavily.
 But that's often an ideal scenario that few deployers find themselves in.
-Staged deployments or rollouts can be a significant help here---where some portion of the affected systems are updated to confirm the fix prior to wider rollout---allowing deployers to balance patch deployment with the risk of negative side effects.
+Staged deployments or rollouts can be a significant help here&mdash;where some portion of the affected systems are updated to confirm the fix prior to wider rollout&mdash;allowing deployers to balance patch deployment with the risk of negative side effects.

 ### Plan the Deployment